We are the Inner City Youth Orchestra of Los Angeles (ICYOLA), the largest majority Black orchestra in the country.

 Over his 45 plus years of conducting, he has directed performances of many of the greatest orchestral and choral works throughout the United States, Africa, Asia and Europe.
 He has prepared choruses for concerts with the Los Angeles Philharmonic and the Hollywood Bowl Orchestras including the Phil’s 2012 performance of the Mahler Eighth Symphony and performances of Beethoven’s Ninth Symphony with Maestro Gustavo Dudamel conducting.

-Chuck also holds important compositional and arranging credits.
+Chuck is also holds important compositional credits.
 His best-known work is “I Have A Dream,” a choral and orchestral setting of the Dr. Martin Luther King Jr.’s landmark speech.
 The work was performed for the unveiling ceremonies of the King Memorial on the National Mall in Washington DC, and at the Walt Disney Concert Hall in Los Angeles for Los Angeles County’s official celebration of the 50th Anniversary of the speech.
 He has also arranged and conducted orchestral performances of the music of Duke Ellington, Stevie Wonder, Motown and others.
+He currently holds a commission from the State of California to compose a piece of music memorializing African-American slavery, Native-American genocide, Japanese-American internment, and the disparagement of Latino-American populations.

 Chuck is married, has two adult children, is a proud grandfather, and is an avid baseball fan.

 ICYOLA Board of Directors